LeNPaul/Lagrange/_posts/2016-05-05-Installation-Guide.md

 categories: journal
 tags: [documentation,sample]
 image:
-  feature: desk.jpg
+  feature: computer.jpg
-  teaser: desk-teaser.jpg
+  teaser: computer-teaser.jpg
   credit: Death to Stock Photo
   creditlink: ""
 ---

 Lagrange is a Jekyll theme that was built to be 100% compatible with [GitHub Pages](https://pages.github.com/).
 If you are unfamiliar with GitHub Pages, you can check out [their documentation](https://help.github.com/categories/github-pages-basics/) for more information.
+[Jonathan McGlone's guide](http://jmcglone.com/guides/github-pages/) on creating and hosting a personal site on GitHub is also a good resource.

 ### What is Jekyll?